WeMakeServices/IAAS/README.md

 1. Your application needs to check if it has internet availability
 2. You want to receive either a positive or negative confirmation of availability, or the lack thereof
-3. You only need to check for internet availability once every 24 hours or less
+3. You only need to check for internet availability at most once every 24 hours

 Then you are welcome to use IAAS for your internet connection needs!